Landaluce/coursedescriptions/source/graduate/msito.rst

 Students in this program will gain a broad technical understanding of current and emerging technologies in the industry, familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
 They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.

-Courses may be taken in person or online.
+Courses may be taken online.

 The M.S. in Information Systems offers the following tracks of specialization: